What are the commonly used terms for scoring that I should be familiar with?

 How can I tell if scoring opportunities are no longer available at the moment?

-Yes.
-There is a limited number of scoring positions.
+There are a limited number of scoring positions.
 As applicants accept offers to score, the scoring positions are filled quickly on a first-come, first-served basis.
 Sometimes additional scoring positions are added, or scoring positions can become available if scorers withdraw from their previously accepted scoring positions.
 Applicants should keep checking their EQAO profiles, as scoring positions can become available at any time.

 How do I know if I have been invited to score?